 Counting Books for Toddlers

-There are so many things about this classic book that I love.
-Not only can you talk about days of the week, food, and counting, you can follow the caterpillar on his journey to becoming a butterfly.
+There are so many things about this classic book for kids that I love.
+Not only can you talk about days of the week, food, and counting, but you can follow the caterpillar on his journey to becoming a butterfly.
 When it comes to books for 3-year-olds, this one is tops.

-This adorable finger puppet book is interactive fun that has a lot of repetition.
-As children get older, they may start babbling along while you read.
-This is one of our favorite interactive counting books on this list.
+This adorable finger puppet book is interactive and fun.
+The repetition in this classic rhyme encourages language development and as children get older, they may start babbling along while you read.

 Sandra Boyton makes lots of apperances on our baby lists because she GETS IT!
 She makes educational books for babies that are as cute as they are informative.